 My recipe will make two individual sized pizzas or one larger one (about 9″).
 I am no crepe maker, so you may have better luck than I did making a large one.

 The toppings are up to you.
 I chose Gouda cheese, fresh tomatoes, olive oil, fresh mushrooms and sliced onions.
 Any toppings that are not too liquid will work fine.

 While not a traditional pizza, this Gluten free tomato mushroom pizza was tasty and so healthy and satisfied me very well.

 I can’t wait to see what other uses I will come up with for my flour.
 I think I may try to make some flatbreads for hummus next!
-If you would like to try this Organic Besan Flour, it is available from our Affiliate Amazon.

 For the Socca base: